 ThE rIGHT TO RighT / WrOnG (2019) Libia Castro & Ólafur Ólafsson

 Libia Castro (1970, Madrid) & Ólafur Ólafsson (1973, Reykjavik) work from Rotterdam and Berlin.
-Since 1997, the artists' duo have been working together on a diverse oeuvre in various disciplines, including video, installations, sound and sculpture projects.
+Since 1997, the artist duo has collaborated on a diverse body of work in various disciplines, including video, installations, sound and sculpture projects.
 They are inspired by political history, gender studies and sociology and comment on unequal power relations between the individual and politics.
-Their work was previously shown at the Venice Biennale (2011), in CAAC, Seville (2011, 2012) and TENT Rotterdam (2013).
-In 2009 they won the basic prize of the Prix de Rome for the music video Lobbyists.
+Their work has previously been shown at the Venice Biennale (2011), in CAAC, Sevilla (2011, 2012) and TENT Rotterdam (2013).
+In 2009 they won the base prize of the Prix de Rome for the music video Lobbyists.